德州儀器 (TI) 公佈 2023 年第四季營收下降,主要是由於工業和汽車市場疲軟。毛利也較上年下降。

 Toshiya Hari - MD

-• My first is on your Q1 outlook.
+My first question is on your Q1 outlook.
 I think at the midpoint, you're guiding revenue down 12% or so, which is clearly well below what we consider to be typical seasonality.
 Any end markets or regions or device types that you can call out that's driving that view?
-Or is it broad-based weakness across all applications.
+Or is it broad-based weakness across all applications?

 Dave Pahl - Head of IR & VP